dan-trewin/zeus-setup/README.md

 ## Uninstall applications

-To uninstall applications that Zeus setup installed for that you decide you don't want anymore, simply run:
+To uninstall applications after the fact that Zeus setup installed for you, simply run:

 ```
 choco uninstall <package-id> -y